merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing a Geoprocessing service/README.md

 ```
 </Details>

-3. **Create `service.json`**
+3. **Create `server.json`**

-The `service.json` file defines the server configuration for the print service, including the server folder, portal folder, data sources, and sharing settings.
+The `server.json` file defines the server configuration for the GP service, including the server folder, portal folder, data sources, and sharing settings.

-<Details><Summary>Expand for example service.json</Summary>
+<Details><Summary>Expand for example server.json</Summary>

-The properties in the `service.json` file are used to configure the print service for different environments (e.g., DEV, TEST, ACC, PROD).
+The properties in the `server.json` file are used to configure the print service for different environments (e.g., DEV, TEST, ACC, PROD).
 Each environment has its own server folder, portal folder, data sources, and sharing settings.

 ```json
 {